 And would you believe that this sense provided the ignition switch for Roland Kwintek, 36, and Gwen Raines, 32?

-Both met when they were working in a vineyard hospitality center where their job was to educate wine country visitors about the different wines that were produced at the vineyard.
+Both met when they were working in a vineyard hospitality center where their job was to educate wine country visitors about the wines produced at the vineyard.

-“I noticed right away that she knew so much more than me about the different vintages.
+“I immediately noticed that she knew so much more than me about the different vintages.

 As I tell people at work: wine is one type of chemistry, and falling in love with Gwen was another type of chemistry.”

-There is nothing at all similar to that first rush of a strong sexual connection.
-Many people, in fact, have described it as a drug.
+Nothing is similar to that first rush of a strong sexual connection.
+Many people have described it as a drug.

-It’s when we feel blissfully drunk, positively inebriated from the way a person smells.”
+It’s when we feel blissfully drunk, positively inebriated by how a person smells.”

-Smell is one of the most evocative of senses, so it stands to reason that sexual chemistry can sometimes be initiated by just the sense of smell.
+The smell is one of the most evocative of senses, so it stands to reason that just the

 Do humans have pheromones?
-Unfortunately, there is absolutely no scientific proof that humans do have these.
+Unfortunately, there is absolutely no scientific proof that humans have these.